pitmonticone/uniformal.github.io/doc/applications/intellij/installation.md

 ### Notes on automatic type checking

-- By default, the Plugin does **not** type check the terms of an open *mmt*-file, since doing so is computationally expensive and inconvenvient for the user.
+- By default, the Plugin does **not** type check the terms of an open *mmt*-file, since doing so is computationally expensive and inconvenient for the user.
 Type checking can be easily activated and deactivated in the *Errors* panel of the MMT tool window (View -> Tool Windows -> MMT)
 - The *Document Tree* (on the left border of the IntelliJ-Window) only shows the syntax tree of the document that has been type checked last.
 To see the tree for the currently opened document, check the *Type Checking* checkbox in the *Errors* panel.
 Automatically navigating the syntax tree by caret position in the document can be turned on and off with the corresponding check box at the top of the *Document Tree* panel.